Plebtato/GPTProfessor/README.md

 ```
 streamlit run GPTProfessor/app.py
 ```
 Once the application is running, you can access it through the link provided by Streamlit.
+You can add your token manually in your sidebar or through your environment variables (preferred!).

 ## Features